 Coming at a very reasonable price without compromising on quality and features.
 After carrying out our review it is easy to see why it is amazon’s best-selling model right now.

 Its foldable design and quiet magnetic resistance make it ideal for home users.
 In addition, it does the basics well and provides a great cardiovascular workout.
-This model also features in our best rowing machine guide.
+This model also features in our top 9 picks on the market.

 - 10 levels of magnetic resistance

 - Transport wheels

 - Maximum user weight of 100kg